Safe-DS/DSL/docs/DSL/tutorial/common/results.md

 **Note:** This section is only relevant if you are interested in the [stub language][stub-language].

-Results must be ordered the same way in Python as they are in Simple-ML.
-Moreover, the Simple-ML type of a result should capture the possible values of this result accurately.
+Results must be ordered the same way in Python as they are in Safe-DS.
+Moreover, the Safe-DS type of a result should capture the possible values of this result accurately.
 Ideally, the Python result should also have a matching [type hint][types-python].

-Since Python results do not have a name, the names of Simple-ML results can be arbitrary.
+Since Python results do not have a name, the names of Safe-DS results can be arbitrary.
 Naturally, a name should be chosen that captures the purpose of the result.

 [stub-language]: ../stub-language/README.md